siyuyuan/siyuyuan.github.io/content/authors/admin/_index.md

 ---
 Siyu Yuan (员司雨) is a third-year Ph.D. student at Fudan University.
 She is devoted to making machines have human-like cognitive abilities and aligning autonomous generative agents with human cognition.
 Her research topics are mostly around **cognitive science with generative agents**, including (but not limited to)

-* **Cognitive Reasoning**, especially on exploring the cognitive reasoning abilities of generative agents, including *analogical reasoning*, *concept understanding*, *role-playing* and *belief exploration* of language agents.
-The ultimate goal is to enhance the understanding of these agents about themselves and others, thereby enabling them to generate responses that align better with human cognition.
+* **Reasoning and Planning**, Focus on equipping generative agents with human-level reasoning and planning capabilities, including constrained planning, tool invocation, , multitasking planning and analogical reasoning.
-* **Strategic Planning**, especially on equipping generative agents with human-level planning capabilities revolving around *constrained planning*, *tool invocation* and *multitasking planning*.
+* **Cognitive Modeling** Explore cognitive knowledge in generative agents to enable them to generate responses that align better with human cognition, including role-playing, belief exploration, multi-agent collaboration.
-* **Knowledge Acquisition**, especially on excavating knowledge based on generative agents, including *concept acquisition*, *script generation*, *idiom construction*, *pun generation* and *analogy making*.
-These aim to construct rich knowledge resources that can be effectively utilized.
+* **Knowledge Acquisition**: Excavate cognitive knowledge based on generative agents to construct rich knowledge resources that can be effectively utilized, including concept acquisition, analogy making, idiom construction and pun generation.

-(Download my [resumé](http://siyuyuan.github.io/uploads/resume.pdf).
-The last update was on 2024-06.)
+* (Download my [resumé](http://siyuyuan.github.io/uploads/resume.pdf).
+The last update was on 2024-07.)